The regulatory regime for gambling in Spain is aimed at reinforcing:

 The authorities have created different tools for operators and citizens in order to promote responsible gambling.

-Through an inscription in the RGIAJ, an individual is fully prohibited from accessing the gambling activity (which is applicable to online and land-based gambling).
+Through an inscription in the RGIAJ, an individual is fully prohibited from accessing gambling activity (which is applicable to online and land-based gambling).
 The register is formed by the data of citizens that voluntarily do not wish to exercise their rights to gamble and by those that are declared incapacitated by a legal ruling.

-Players Verification Service
+Player Verification Service

 The DGOJ offers online operators a tool to proceed with the ID verification of their customers resident in Spain.
-In addition, operators can also check whether the customer is registered with the RGIAJ with this tool, whether the data provided by the customer corresponds to a minor or to individuals included in the Civil Registry as deceased.
+In addition, operators can also check whether the customer is registered with the RGIAJ with this tool, and whether the data provided by the customer corresponds to a minor or to individuals included in the Civil Registry as deceased.

 Given that the central state has competence over AML regulation, the main applicable AML regulation is composed of Federal Law 10/2010, of April 28th, on the prevention of money laundering and terrorist financing, and Federal Royal Decree 304/2014, of May 5th, developing the regulation of the Spanish AML Act.

-The Spanish AML regulation establishes both for online and land-based gambling operators the instructions, proceedings and duties that need to be applied by these obliged entities for the prevention of money laundering.
+The Spanish AML regulation establishes for online and land-based gambling operators the instructions, proceedings and duties that need to be applied by these obliged entities for the prevention of money laundering.

 The main requirements and obligations are the following.